 She grew up in Draperstown, Northern Ireland.
 She attended the Belfast College of Art, where she obtained an honours degree in Fine Art, and studied postgraduate English at the University of Ulster.

 Christina left Northern Ireland in 1986 and spent a decade teaching abroad.
 Since then she's lived, worked and painted portraits and landscapes in Spain, Turkey, Italy, Ecuador and Mexico.
 To date she's published eight books: three non-fiction titles and five novels.
-Her most recent, Mrs Purboy Takes a Chance, was published in April of this year.
+Her most recent, Mrs Purboy Takes a Chance, was published in April 2023.

 Christina McKenna Q and A